WoShiGaoFuShuai/todo-vuex/README.md

 ![Change-category](git_images/Change-category.jpg)

-And changed category names you can see when you're creating a new todo task;
+And you can see changed category names when you're creating a new task task;
 ![Changed-category-result](git_images/Changed-category-result.jpg)

+And some other notification you can see while using this app 😉

 ---